jsirianni/gocron/README.md

 If this kind of load is expected, it is possible to run multiple `gocron-front` services behind a load balancer and a single `gocron-back` service on a single machine.
 Additionally, the database can live on a separate system entirely.

 ## Installing

 ### Postgresql must be installed and listening on localhost
 - `CREATE DATABASE gocron;`
-- `CREATE TABLE gocron(cronName varchar, account varchar, email varchar, ipaddress varchar, frequency varchar, lastruntime varchar, alerted boolean, PRIMARY KEY(cronname, account));`
+- `CREATE TABLE gocron(cronName varchar, account varchar, email varchar, ipaddress varchar, frequency varchar, lastruntime varchar, alerted boolean, site boolean, PRIMARY KEY(cronname, account));`
 - `CREATE USER gocron WITH PASSWORD 'password';`
 - `GRANT ALL PRIVILEGES ON gocron TO gocron;`